 - Immigration and travel

-- Schools, directories and church histories
+- Schools, directories & church histories

-- Convict, criminal, land and wills
+- Convict, criminal, land, and wills

-- Reference, directories and almanacs
+- Reference, directories, and almanacs

 You will probably know the minimal details, such as the name of your ancestor and maybe where they lived and roughly when they were born and when they died.

 As your knowledge of your family tree grows then you will be able to use Ancestry’s advanced search option.
-For example, you could put in an exact year of birth, or maybe put in a tolerance of one or two years either side of a certain year.
+For example, you could put in an exact year of birth or maybe put intolerance of one or two years on either side of a certain year.

 Filling in other information such as your ancestor’s spouse, siblings or parents can also help you pinpoint any records about the ancestor that you are researching.

-Using members family trees for research:
+Using members family trees

 These have been built up by the members of this website.
 However, I would advise you to take care when referencing and using the information that these trees hold.

 Some members are too hasty to build and put up a family tree and so have not been so thorough when it comes to verifying any records.
 So please be aware of this!

-I have used members trees in the past to help me with researching my own family.
+I have used members’ trees in the past to help me with researching my own family.
 But I have always taken the time to check whether the information that they hold is indeed correct.

-These include building your family tree online, getting hints to further your research, personal blogs and apps, as well as AncestryDNA which you most likely would have heard about.
+These include building your family tree online, getting hints to further your research, personal blogs, and apps, as well as AncestryDNA which you most likely would have heard about.

 Create Your Family Tree Online

-He would have to draw out the branches and write in the names, dates and places.
+He would have to draw out the branches and write in the names, dates, and places.
 If there were any corrections or additions to be made then this could become quite messy.

-Doing it the old fashioned way!
+Doing it the old-fashioned way!

 This is all well and good to redo the tree, but when you do more research then you would have to do this time and time again.

-Fortunately we live in a digital world and the use of computers makes this task much, much easier.
+Fortunately, we live in a digital world and the use of computers makes this task much, much easier.
 You can add more ancestors to your tree and change or add details with little effort.

 However, if you have already built your family tree at home using a genealogy software program then you need not fear having to manually re-enter all of that information into Ancestry’s family tree builder.

 Getting Help Along The Way

 This feature is a strong drawing point for Ancestry and has featured on the many TV advertisements about this company.

 When you build out your family tree you may see a leaf appear next to the name of your ancestor.
-This leaf will show you all the different records that maybe linked with your ancestor.
+This leaf will show you all the different records that may be linked with your ancestor.